shoenot/propraetor/README.md

 ```

 The `DATABASE_URL` is parsed automatically — scheme maps to the correct Django backend (`postgres://` → `postgresql`, `mysql://` → `mysql`, `sqlite://` → `sqlite3`).

-## Deployment

-A comprehensive deployment guide using gunicorn is currently in the works.

-Static files are served in production by WhiteNoise (included in `requirements.txt` and pre-configured in middleware/storage settings), or by your web server directly for higher throughput.

 ---